DonBrody/react-context-alerts/README.md

 Simple and configurable alert library utilizing React Context

 ## Demo
-Demo utilizes alerts with default theming only.
-The demo will be updated shortly to include custom theming.
+Demo utilizes alerts with default theming on all alers except the info alert.
+The info alert demonstrates an alert with a close button, action button, click away listener, and disabled timeout.
+Future updates to the demo will allow for custom configuration in the browser.
 [react-context-alerts demo](https://react-context-alerts.herokuapp.com/)

 ## Prerequisites